geosolutions-it/doc-geonode/005_dev_workshop/002_django_overview/getting_started_w_django.rst

 The lookup parameters (****kwargs** in the above function definitions) should be in the format described in **Field** lookups below.

 For example, to get a **QuerySet** of blog entries from the year 2006, use **filter()** like so:

+.. note:: The following examples are taken from the official Django documentation for the sole purpose of introducing the general concepts.

 .. code-block:: python
     :linenos: